Defindit Docs and Howto Home

 ------------

-This is a little document of what is not quite right about OSX, and
+This is a little document of what is not quite right about OSX.
+To be

-OSX has many strengths, and Apple ships a nice suite of software.
-OSX
+fair, OSX has many strengths, and Apple ships a nice suite of

-is more sophisticated than Linux, but then Linux is free.
+software.
+OSX is more sophisticated than Linux, but then Linux is

 Please do not send me email about how wonderful Apple and OSX are, or